The State of Texas Concurrent Causation Doctrine - 4/11/23 Insurance Law Webinar

 in cooperation with The Texas Institute of Continuing Legal Education

 How the Webinar Works – Zoom uses your computer and internet to receive the seminar live in your office, home or any other location you choose.
-Registrants will receive an email the week of the webinar providing instructions for accessing the event, including the special access link and passcode.
+Registrants will receive an email in the days prior to the webinar providing instructions for accessing the event, including the special access link and passcode.
 To login, follow the direct link or enter the meeting ID and passcode credentials to be connected to the webinar.
 Access details are personalized for each attendee and may not be shared.

 Q&A - During the program, the audio and video will be streaming on your computer in "view/listen only" mode and you will be able to view the speaker's slides (if applicable).
 You will be given the opportunity to ask questions live using the Q&A or chat functions to be addressed by the presenter(s) either during or at the conclusion of the seminar.

 Course Materials - A PDF or link to the course materials will be sent to registrants via email after the seminar if additional written materials are provided.
 Presentation slide copies may also be provided after the webinar when permitted.